Taiwan’s President Lai Ching-te in Hawaii: A stopover that speaks volumes - Local News 8

 According to Kolas Yotaka, a former spokesperson for Lai and his predecessor, Tsai Ing-wen, such responses are routine.

-“China’s oppression of Taiwan has intensified,” Yotaka told CNN.
+“China’s oppression of Taiwan has intensified,” Kolas told CNN.
 “They’re not just targeting Taiwan – they’re targeting democratic institutions worldwide.
 Attacking Taiwan is part of China’s broader political agenda.”

 Taiwanese security agencies anticipate that Beijing – which claims the self-governing island as its own territory – will use Lai’s trip as a pretext for military drills near Taiwan, potentially under the codename “Joint Sword-2024C.”
 Such exercises, often accompanied by propaganda campaigns, are a familiar tactic.
 Beijing has staged similar displays of force following high-profile interactions between Taiwan and the US, including former President Tsai Ing-wen’s visit to California last year.

-“This kind of suppression will not stop,” Yotaka warned.
+“This kind of suppression will not stop,” Kolas warned.
 “We have to assume the worst is yet to come.”

 US-Taiwan ties